tehw0lf/airbash/README.md

 The modules for calculating [Thomson/SpeedTouch](https://packetstormsecurity.com/files/84788/STKeys-Thomson-WPA-Key-Recovery-Tool-1.0.html) and [UPC1234567](https://haxx.in/) (7 random digits) default keys are included in `src/`

-Credits for the code go to the authors Kevin Devine and <peter@haxx.in>.
+Credits for the code go to the authors Kevin Devine and <mailto:peter@haxx.in>.

 ```bash
 On Linux:
 gcc -fomit-frame-pointer -O3 -funroll-all-loops -o modules/st modules/stkeys.c -lcrypto
 gcc -O2 -o modules/upckeys modules/upc_keys.c -lcrypto
 ```

+In order to enable auto detection, please move the binaries to `airbash/bin` (will be added to `PATH` during execution) or a directory that's on `PATH`.

 If on Android, you may need to copy the binaries to /system/xbin/ or to another directory where binary execution is allowed.